Dear Clients of the OVAH

-Now that we have moved into level 4 of lockdown, the OVAH will continue to render essential services, including those to alleviate animal pain and suffering and to provide life-saving treatment.
+During level 3 of lockdown, the OVAH will continue to render essential services, including those to alleviate animal pain and suffering and to provide life-saving treatment.
 We will also continue to provide chronic medication, parasite control products and pet food.

 From Monday 11 May, 2020, our specialist clinics (internal medicine, surgery and ophthalmology) will re-open and we will accept all dog, cat and horse patients referred by other veterinarians on an appointment basis.

 Our farm and wildlife veterinarians remain available to attend to all call-outs.